Thermal Insulation Glass

 Features and Benefits

-There are a number of products available which are designed to improve the thermal insulation of homes, including thermal glass such as Planitherm.
-However, without doubt the most well-known energy-efficient glazing product is Pilkington K Glass™.
+There are a number of products available which are designed to improve the thermal insulation of homes, however, without doubt the most well-known energy-efficient glazing product is Pilkington K Glass™.
 This unique energy-efficient glass is still one of the UK’s best-selling low-emissivity glass products and can be used in combination with Pilkington Optiwhite™ to make up the Pilkington energiKare™ double glazing units.
 Each glass type conveys energy-saving properties to the thermally insulated glass unit.

 - A product from the Pilkington K Glass™ or Pilkington Optitherm™ ranges makes up the inner pane of the double glazing unit.
 Its primary function is to prevent heat escaping through the windows and return heat back into the home.